pydev-guide/pyrepo-copier/README.md

 ## Deploying to PyPI

-When I'm ready to deploy a version, I tag the commit with a version number and push it to github.
+When you're ready to deploy a version of your package, tag the commit with a version number and push it to github.
 This will trigger a github action that will build and deploy to PyPI. (see the "deploy" step in `workflows/ci.yml`).
 The version number is determined by the git tag using [hatch-vcs](https://github.com/ofek/hatch-vcs)... which wraps